-Below is an individual income percentile by city calculator and a household income percentile by city calculator for 2018 in the United States.
-Enter a pre-tax household or individual income earned between January and December 2017 to compare with any metro area in the United States.
+Below is an individual income percentile by city calculator and a household income percentile by city calculator for 2019 in the United States.
+Enter pre-tax household or individual income earned between January and December 2018 to compare across any metro area in the United States.

 Please read the discussion below on data quality and sample size.

 The calculator is mostly self-explanatory, but there are a few quirks to consider as you look at the data.
 Note these elements carefully:

 - First, choose to compare individual income or income earned by a household.

 - Next, pick the closest city or metro area (you can search on state abbreviation)

 - Optionally, add any other metro areas to the comparison area by clicking and typing

 - Finally, read below for notes about the data quality for metro areas (especially smaller ones)

 Here are the fine details on the metro area calculator: